micz/wp-500px-jsgallery/readme.txt

 This is plugin lets you add your 500px.com gallery to a page in your blog using the [jsg500px] shortcode.
 The gallery is made with galleriffic and the images are retrieved from 500px.com using the user feed.

-It's possible also to define a custom css in your template folder to customize completely the gallery.
+It's possible also to define a custom CSS in your template folder to customize completely the gallery.

 See the plugin in action here: http://micz.it/fotografia/